 Diabetes means your body doesn’t produce enough insulin.
 This is true in type 1 diabetes, where the pancreas stops producing insulin completely.
 People who develop type 2 diabetes, which is the most common type of diabetes, usually have sufficient insulin, at least when they are first diagnosed.
 Their problem is that the insulin doesn’t work properly.
 It fails to cause the cells in their bodies to absorb glucose from the food they eat.
 Eventually their pancreas may stop producing enough insulin, so they will need injections.

 Diabetes means having to give yourself shots, and I can’t stand needles.
+Only people who are on injectable medications need to deal with needles.
 Today there are insulin pens that don’t require you to inject yourself and blood sugar meters that make drawing blood painless.
 Plus, there are many new medications that control diabetes without needles or risk of low blood sugar reactions.

 Eating too much sugar causes diabetes.
-Sugar per se does not cause diabetes, but it does contribute to obesity, which is a major cause of diabetes.
+Diet does not cause diabetes, although there is recent evidence that drining a lot of sugared drinks can increase your risk of developing diabetes if you are already at risk.
+And while sugar per se does not cause diabetes, it does contribute to obesity, which is a major cause of diabetes.
 Obese people tend to eat a lot of sweets.
 But they also eat a lot of junk food and other high-calorie foods.
 Sugar is bad for diabetics because it elevates blood sugar, but so are foods that break down quickly into glucose in the blood, such as plain pasta, white bread, noodles, and white rice.